AI video generation models: Our best picks for jaw-dropping videos

 • The generator is the product or interface you use to access that model

-For example, Veo 3, Sora 2, Kling 3.0, and Runway Gen-4 are AI video generation models.
+For example, Veo 3.1 and Kling 3.0 are AI video generation models.
 But the platforms, apps, or workspaces that let you interact with those models are AI video generators.

 It’s similar to how a camera sensor and a camera app work together.
 One handles the actual image creation, while the other gives you the tools and interface to control it.